 - Is it nighttime or daytime?

-One thing that makes action movies so There are many different types of camera available today.
+There are many different types of cameras available today.
 With the wide range of options, it is important to know what kind of camera you need before you go out and buy one.

 TIP: If you want to get good-quality pictures of your subject, try getting close.